chaosparrot/marithime_talon/README.md

 [~] - Extension possibilities for other packages
 There's a ton of ways other packages can make use of our captures, settings and detections, but we will need to document them so they are easier to reuse as well.
-- Known words in document
+X Known words in document
-- Get last formatter used
+X Get last formatter used
-- Get known language in document
+X Get known language in document
-- Get selection
+X Get selection
-- Add fixes
-- Reformat selection
+X Reformat selection
-- Set selection
+~ Set selection
-- Set document
+X Set document
-- Set cursor position
+~ Set cursor position

 #### Dictation